elementary-Inc/blog/_posts/2021/2021-12-20-elementary-os-6-1-available-now.md

 ---

-Just four months ago we [announced elementary OS 6 Odin](/elementary-os-6-odin-released) with new ways to be in control and express yourself, a slew of innovative new features, and a focus on gettability and inclusivity.
+Just over four months ago we [announced elementary OS 6 Odin](/elementary-os-6-odin-released) with new ways to be in control and express yourself, a slew of innovative new features, and a focus on gettability and inclusivity.
 So far, OS 6 has been downloaded from our website [over 250,000 times](https://plausible.io/elementary.io?period=custom&goal=Download&from=2021-08-10&to=2021-12-20&props=%7B%22Version%22%3A%226%22%7D)—and as always, that's not including downloads from third parties or direct downloads via torrent that bypass our download page!

 <figure class="constrained" markdown="1">
 ![elementary OS 6.1 Jólnir](/images/{{ page.slug }}/starbook.png)